DonHulieo/lua-style-guide/README.md

 ### Comments

-Well written code should be self-documenting.
-However, there will be times where additional comments are needed.
+Well written code should be self-documenting however, there will be times where additional comments are needed.
 > Single line comments should have a space after the `--` and multiline comments should have `--` after the closing `]]`.
 >
-> Comments should endeavour to explain why the code is performing a function, opposed to what it is doing.
+> Comments should endeavour to explain *why* the code is performing a function, opposed to *what* function it is performing.
 >
 > Each region of code should be separated by a:
 >